-Other Provisions: Buyer’s obligations under this Confirmation Letter shall be subject to and conditioned upon its receipt of any and all United States federal, state or local licenses, permits, authorizations, or other approvals necessary to construct, own and operate four gas fired combined cycle generating units at the Goat Rock, Alabama site by no later than April 1, 2001.
-Seller’s obligations under this Confirmation Letter shall be subject to and conditioned upon the receipt by Southern LNG Inc. by no later than April 1, 2001, of any and all United States federal, state or local licenses, permits, authorizations, or other approvals necessary for it to reactivate the Elba Island LNG marine terminal near Savannah, Georgia.
+Other Provisions: Buyer’s obligations under this Confirmation Letter shall be subject to and conditioned upon its receipt of any and all United States federal, state or local licenses, permits, authorizations, or other approvals necessary to construct, own and operate four gas fired combined cycle generating units at the McIntosh, Georgia site by no later than April 1, 2001.
+Seller’s obligations under this Confirmation Letter shall be subject to and conditioned upon the receipt by the appropriate Enron and/or El Paso entities importing LNG into the United States and/or constructing, owning or operating the Elba Island LNG terminal, plant and/or related facilities by no later than April 1, 2001, of and in such form and substance as may be acceptable to Seller of any and all United States federal, state or local licenses, permits, authorizations, or other approvals necessary to reactivate, construct, and operate the Elba Island LNG marine terminal, plant and/or related facilites near Savannah, Georgia.
 On or before April 1, 2001, each Party shall advise the other of whether the condition precedent applicable to its performance hereunder has been satisfied or is being waived.
 Failing satisfaction or waiver by both Parties of their respective conditions precedent, this Confirmation Letter shall automatically terminate and be of no further force and effect.

+Additionally, the obligations of the parties to perform under this Confirmation Letter shall also be subject to the Force Majeure provisions attached hereto as Exhibit “A”/

 IN WITNESS WHEREOF, duly authorized representatives of the Parties hereto have executed this Agreement in duplicate originals on the day and year first written above.